l3wi/Compass/introduction/overview.md

 Enter the “Coordinator”, a safety mechanism.
 Such safety mechanisms are common in blockchain and DLT systems.
 For example, Satoshi’s Bitcoin had hard-coded checkpoints plus an alerts system for him to shut down the network if necessary.

 Initially a single coordinator, referred to as the **C**oordinator, was run by IOTA Foundation.
-It issued a normal signed transaction called a “milestone”.
-Consensus was achieved by a transaction being confirmed, if and only if, it was referenced by a milestone.
+It issued a normal, signed transaction called a “milestone”.
+Consensus was achieved by a transaction being confirmed, if and only if, it were referenced by a milestone.

 The Coordinator prevented double spends until the network gained enough hashing power to be intrinsically secure.
 As the Tangle gains critical mass, a single coordinator will no longer be required.

 ### Replacing the Coordinator

 Considerable research is underway towards a secure replacement for the Coordinator.
-The first step, is releasing Compass, an open source coordinator.
-Compass allows public nodes to generate milestones.
-If an invalid milestone is released, then peer nodes will reject it.
-Nodes can be ranked based on their reputation for releasing valid milestones.
+Releasing Compass, an open source coordinator, will further this research.
+Compass allows research or test nodes to generate milestones.
+If an invalid milestone is released, then their peer nodes will reject it.
+In the future, nodes can be ranked based on their reputation for releasing valid milestones.

 ### Node Reputation